-Change mainly affects two components of the system: disaster management and its capacities, e.g., via the number of available helpers or resources, and the disaster event, e.g., flood intensities that result in changed demand.
-We also structure our scenario analysis along these two dimensions, so that in scenario (1) we analyze how a given flood event can be handled under changing organizational settings.
-In scenario (2) we then investigate the effects of changes in the flood and demand settings.
-Table 2 shows a list of the change processes, their impacts on the system level and the affected model parameters with their range of variation.
-Furthermore, all analyses from scenarios (1) and (2) were carried out in scenario (3) for two different spatial settings: (a) the city of Leipzig in the north west of Saxony and (b) the rural Neisse region between Zittau and Görlitz in the east of Saxony, adjacent to the border to Poland (see also Table 1).
-These two sites have been selected as examples of an urban and a rural region that are affected differently by change, e.g., demographic change leading to either population growth or shrinkage.
-Additionally, this comparison serves as a test of robustness to see if the model is applicable to different spatial settings.
-For each parameter combination, 100 simulations have been run.
-The model results have been evaluated using the R Statistical Environment (R Core Team, 2014).
+- 20 Change mainly affects two components of the system: disaster management and its capacities, e.g. via the number of available helpers or resources, and the disaster event, e.g. flood intensities that result in changed demand.
+We also structure our scenario analysis along these two dimensions, so that at first we analyze how a given flood event can be handled under changing organizational settings.
+We then investigate the effects of changes in the flood and demand settings.
+Table 2 shows a list of the change processes, their impacts on the system level and the affected model parameters with their range of - 25 variation.
+As a third analysis, all scenarios were carried out for two different spatial settings: a) the city of Leipzig in the north west of Saxony and b) the rural Neisse region between Zittau and Görlitz in the east of Saxony, adjacent the border to Poland (see also Table 1).
+These two sites have been selected as examples for an urban and a rural region where change has very different effects, e.g. population growth vs. shrinkage.
+Additionally, this comparison serves as a test of robustness, to see if the model is applicable to different spatial settings.
+For each parameter combination, 100 simulations have been run. - 30 The model results have been evaluated using the R Statistical Environment (R Core Team, 2014).